 In most cases the court will award the dependency exemption to the parent who is in the higher income tax bracket because that will result in the greatest net tax savings.
-However, in some cases the residential parent (usually the mother) is able to persuade the court that, because of her financial circumstances, she would be better able to meet the children's needs and it would thus be in the children's best interest to give her the right to claim the dependency exemption on her tax return.
+However, in some cases the residential parent is able to persuade the court that, because of their financial circumstances, they would be better able to meet the children's needs and it would thus be in the children's best interest to give them the right to claim the dependency exemption on their tax return.

-Under federal tax law, the "custodial parent" is entitled to claim the dependency exemption for the parties' minor children unless the custodial parent releases the claim to the exemption by signing a written declaration-on IRS Form 8332-that she or he will not claim the child as a dependent.
+Under federal tax law, the "custodial parent" is entitled to claim the dependency exemption for the parties' minor children unless the custodial parent releases the claim to the exemption by signing a written declaration-on IRS Form 8332-that they will not claim the child as a dependent.
 (The tax code defines the "custodial parent" as the parent with whom the child spends more than 50% of the time.)
 So, if an Ohio court awards the dependency exemption to the nonresidential parent, the residential (custodial) parent must sign the release (IRS Form 8332) and deliver it to the nonresidential parent.
-The residential parent can be found in contempt of court if she or he fails to release the dependency exemption to the nonresidential parent as ordered by the court.
+The residential parent can be found in contempt of court if they fail to release the dependency exemption to the nonresidential parent as ordered by the court.